prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 **Thrown by:** [`prvd.Provider`](core/providers/provider.md),
 [`prvd.new`](core/providers/provider.md)

-You attempted to register a new provider, but Oh My Prvd caught something wrong.
+You attempted to register a new provider, but Prvd 'M Wrong caught something wrong.
 The error includes a more specific message which can be used to diagnose the issue.
 Typically it is one of the following: